 - Terminal illness is a medical condition that may have low chance of survival, lead to lower quality of life, or may render one to be permanently and totally incapacitated.

 The issue age is the range of ages that the plan can be purchased.
 Some plans don’t insure if one is too young or too old.
-Older customers are more than likely asked to pay more to get the same coverage as those who are younger.
+Older customers are more than likely asked to pay more to get the same coverage as those who are younger, even not insurable anymore.
 Others also provide insurance for kids.

 The cover age is the age that the plan matures.
 Beyond this age, the plan terminates and no longer provides coverage.

 You might also be asked for any pre-existing conditions.
-These are medical conditions that exist/s before you’d thought about getting a plan.
-You may be asked to disclose any previous diagnosis, hospital admission, medical tests, etc. The result would impact your ability to apply for an insurance.
+These are medical conditions that exist before you’d thought about getting a plan.
+You may be asked to disclose any previous diagnosis, hospital admission, medical tests, etc. The result would impact your ability to apply for an insurance, the amount of premium you’re going to pay, the extent of insurance protection, and other such conditions.

 Insurance policies are either term or whole life.
 A term insurance is renewable on shorter period of time such as a year or five years so they’re cheaper and they become more costly each time it renews.
 A whole life insurance covers you until old age, between 75 and 100 years old.
 It may be costlier, but you have the option to pay for the first 10 years or 20 years or until a certain age.

 The following products are arranged in alphabetical order.
-The goal is to give you a list of products to get you started, but please do due diligence.
+Take the time to do the necessary due diligence.
 Visit the links for each product and/or speak to the respective advisor for updated, complete information as well as the terms and conditions.

 |Company||Name||Illnesses||Cover age||Other benefits|